ThirteenWonders/Personal-Projects/README.md

 # Vulnerability-Scanner
-Individual Project on vulnerability scanner based on DVWA
+Working on a vulnerability scanner that scans DVWA.
+Scanner will be in python language